Steak Egg And Cheese Bagels: The Truth About Health Benefits

 Sodium and Cholesterol Levels

-The steak egg and cheese bagel is typically loaded with sodium — sometimes exceeding 60% of your daily recommended intake in one sitting.
+The steak egg and cheese bagels is typically loaded with sodium — sometimes exceeding 60% of your daily recommended intake in one sitting.
 Too much sodium can increase blood pressure and pose risks to heart health.

 As for cholesterol, eggs and cheese are naturally high in it.
 While dietary cholesterol isn’t as villainous as we once thought, moderation is still key.